10 common mistakes that could ruin your enrichment analysis

 Abstract

 Functional enrichment analysis (FEA) is an incredibly powerful way to summarise complex genomics data into information about the regulation of biological pathways including cellular metabolism, signalling and immune responses.
 About 10,000 scientific articles describe using FEA each year, making it among the most used techniques in bioinformatics.
-While FEA has become a routine part of workflows via myriad software packages and easy-to-use websites, mistakes can easily creep in due to poor tool design and unawareness among users of pitfalls.
-Here we outline 10 mistakes that undermine the effectiveness of FEA which we commonly see in research articles.
+While FEA has become a routine part of workflows via myriad software packages and easy-to-use websites, mistakes can easily creep in due to poor tool design and unawareness among users of pitfalls Here we outline ten mistakes that undermine the effectiveness of FEA which we commonly see in research articles.
 We provide practical advice on their mitigation.

 Background

-PubMed searches indicate keywords like “pathway analysis” and “enrichment analysis” appear in titles or abstracts of approximately 10,000 articles per year, and that the number of articles matching these keywords has increased by a factor of 5.4 between 2014 and 2024.
-The purpose of FEA is to understand whether gene categories are collectively differentially represented in the molecular profile at hand, and involves querying hundreds or thousands of functional categories representing gene pathways or ontologies.
-There are a variety of methods for FEA, but the main two are over-representation analysis (ORA) and functional class scoring (FCS)1.
-ORA involves selecting genes based on a hard cut-off followed by a test of enrichment (e.g.: Fisher’s exact test) as compared to a background list2.
-Popular ORA tools include websites like DAVID3 and software packages like ClusterProfiler4.
+There are a variety of methods for FEA, but two main methods are over-representation analysis (ORA) and functional class scoring (FCS) [3,4].
+ORA involves selecting genes based on a hard cut-off followed by a test of enrichment (e.g.: Fisher’s exact test) as compared to a background list [5].
+Popular ORA web tools include DAVID [6], g:Profiler [7] and Enrichr [8], while ClusterProfiler [9] is popular for R based analysis.
 FCS involves ranking all detected genes followed by a test to assess whether the distribution of scores deviates towards the up- or down-regulated directions.
-GSEA5 is a stand-alone FCS software with a graphical user interface, and there are several command-line implementations such as fgsea6.
+GSEA [10] is a stand-alone FCS software with a graphical user interface, and there are several command-line implementations such as fgsea [11].

-The purpose of this opinion article is to share what our group has learned about successful FEA over the past 15 years having authored several articles using it and critically examining hundreds of published articles using the method.
+Recommendations on correct application of pathway enrichment have been previously published [1,4,12–14], yet we and others continue to observe mistakes and methodological deficiencies in peer-reviewed publications at an alarming rate [15,16].
+The purpose of this education article is to share what our group has learned about successful FEA over the past 15 years having authored several articles using it and critically examining hundreds of published articles describing the use of FEA.

 1. Using uncorrected p-values for statistical significance

-2. Not using a custom background gene list
+2. Wrong background gene list

 4. Prioritising results solely by p-value